falkr/ttm4115/pages/project/index.md

 type: figure
 source: figures/e-scooter.jpg
 ---
+Picture taken by Thomas Wolter is free to use according to the [Pixabay Content License](https://pixabay.com/service/license-summary/).

 Shared electric kick scooters, better known as e-scooters, are a popular means of transport for last-mile mobility in urban areas.
 Using them can be fun, and their use is environment-friendly, since they are electrically operated without direct CO2 emission.
 On the other side, they have a tendency to block walkways and may produce [visual pollution](https://en.wikipedia.org/wiki/Visual_pollution).